There is one question that anyone who has ever seen a Grand Prix asks: How much does a Formula 1 car cost?

 Companies developing road cars also do research and development.
 But they sell hundreds of thousands of cars of a single model.
 On the other hand, an F1 team can use just two cars per season.

 The top three teams will be reportedly spending close to the $145 million cost cap to race in 2021, while some smaller teams will still struggle to reach that amount.
 All teams, big and small, will naturally want to cover as much of this amount as possible through sponsorship.

 The recovery of this large amount depends on only one factor: the performance of the teams Formula One car.
 If the performance of the car is not good enough, even very good drivers will not be able to score points in a Grand Prix.

 The FIA has also been making changes in the rules governing the expenditure of the teams.

 From 2022, rules that were originally slated to come into place from 2021 (before Covid-19 hit) are aimed at significantly reducing the costs of building an F1 car, to help level the playing field between manufacturers.

-The signing of the Concorde Agreement will also help smaller teams to compete with their more wealthy adversaries.
+The signing of the Concorde Agreement by all racing team managers will also help smaller teams to compete with their more wealthy adversaries.

 What do the different components of an F1 car cost?

-F1 cars are open-wheeled, open cockpit, single-seat, rear-wheel driven vehicles specifically designed to participate in Formula One racing competitions, an they have to meet the specifications outlined by the FIA.
+F1 cars are open-wheeled, open cockpit, single-seat, rear-wheel driven vehicles specifically designed to participate in Formula One racing competitions, and they have to meet the specifications outlined by the FIA.

 The F1 car is made up of two main components; the chassis and the power unit.
 The chassis is the framework of the F1 car to which all the other parts are attached.